Teaching your baby to self-feed

 Gagging is the body’s natural defense against choking and is to be expected when babies start eating solids.
 Gagging may occur if the baby has too much food in his mouth or if the food moves towards the back of the mouth before he has chewed it sufficiently.
-While your child may look scared and be making gagging noises, his airways are not blocked.
 The gag reflex signals him to move the food back toward the front of the mouth.

 Choking is when a piece of food becomes lodged in the airways; therefore, stopping breathing.
-Your baby will be silent and perhaps flailing his arms.
+Your baby may be silent, unable to cry or make a sound, show difficulty breathing, and perhaps flailing his arms.
 Choking is life threatening and requires immediate attention.

 Expect and embrace the mess